 Paradise Bakery's Oatmeal Raisin Cookies ~ My Copycat Recipe

 I've been a long time fan of Paradise Bakery's Oatmeal Raisin Cookies.
 At least once a year, I get a wild hair to try and make cookies that taste like the ones at Paradise Bakery, and at least once a year I make a decent oatmeal cookie that doesn't quite meet the bar.
 After bringing the famous oatmeal cookies to a neighborhood get together, I decided to get serious about trying to duplicate the recipe once and for all.
-It took rolling up my sleeves to suffer through several taste tests and literally dissecting one of the original cookies (yes, this is how I discovered the Rice Krispies and coconut) to finally come up with a recipe I'm proud to call, "my copycat."
+It took rolling up my sleeves to suffer through several taste tests and literally dissecting one of the original cookies (yes, this is how I discovered the cereal and coconut) to finally come up with a recipe I'm proud to call, "my copycat."

 Crispy around the edges, soft & chewy in the middle, these oatmeal cookies have a brown-sugar-buttery-goodness that could very well be the ultimate comfort food.

 Now wouldn't you just love a tall glass of cold milk to go with this plate?

 The Lemonista's Copycat Recipe for